kjsce-codecell/Introduction-to-programming/python/03-Conditionals.md

 ```
 Ankit studies harder than Siddharth
 ```
-the indentattion here is the key and all the statements that are indented inside the for will be executed regardless of the condition
+The indentation here is the key and all the statements that are indented inside the 'if' will be executed regardless of the condition

 ## IF-Else
 * It is an extension to the if condition